Family Blastobasidae

 Figure 1.
-Abdomen of Blastobasidae, dorsal aspect, showing the characteristic transverse rows of small spinelike structures at the posterior margin of each segment, a distinctive character of the group.
+Abdomen of Blastobasinae, dorsal aspect, showing the characteristic transverse rows of small spinelike structures at the posterior margin of each segment, a distinctive character of the group.

-Males of Blastobasis, Asaphocrita, and Holcocera have a distinctive "notch" on the first antennal flagellomere (Fig. 3).
+Males of Asaphocrita, Holcocera, and Blastobasis have a distinctive "notch" on the first antennal flagellomere (Fig. 2).

-Figure 3.
-Antennae of Blastobasidae belonging to genera in which the basal flagellomere of the male moth forms a characteristic "notch"; Blastobasis sp. (left panel), Holcocera sp. (right panel).
+Figure 2.
+Antennae of Blastobasinae belonging to genera in which the basal flagellomere of the male moth forms a characteristic "notch"; Blastobasis sp. (left panel), Holcocera sp. (right panel).

-Beyond the characters of labial palpi and antennal morphology given above, there are reliable characters of wing venation and genital morphology that can be used to determine blastobasid adults to genus (Adamski and Brown 1989).
+Beyond the characters of labial palpi (for Pigritia, see below) and antennal morphology (given above), there are reliable characters of wing venation and genital morphology that can be used to determine blastobasine adults to genus (see Adamski and Brown 1989).

 Asaphocrita images